convos-chat/convos/doc/config.md

 Default: `3`

-### CONVOS_CONTACT

-Used when rendering "Contact" links in the frontend.

-Default: `mailto:root@localhost`

 ### CONVOS_DEBUG

 Setting this variable to a true value will print extra debug information to STDERR.
 Another useful debug variable is `MOJO_IRC_DEBUG` which gives you IRC level debug information.

-### CONVOS_DEFAULT_CONNECTION

-Used to declare which server should be pre-filled when a user creates a new connection.

-Default: `irc://chat.freenode.net:6697/%23convos`

-### CONVOS_FORCED_CONNECTION

-Will force any connection made to use the "CONVOS_DEFAULT_CONNECTION".

-There is no forced IRC server by default.

 ### CONVOS_HOME